bitfocus/companion-module-malighting-msc/companion/HELP.md

 This is an implementation of the MIDI Show Control protocol used by MA lighting.
 While initially developed for the dot2 lineup it also works for grandMA2 with some slight differences which are documented below.

+# *IMPORTANT Companion V3.0 UPDATE!*
+**If you use variables from this module in an earlier version of Companion, you will need to update them.**
+Prior to V3.0, module variables could contain spaces and `:` without any issues.
+In order to use these variables in more situations, the characters available to name variables needed to be restricted to those allowed in the underlying programming.
+Unfortunately, these can not be converted on importing/upgrading and need to be fixed manually.

 ## Console/onPC configuration
 You are required to set the MIDI Show Control mode to `Ethernet`, exec to `Exec.Page` and the command format to `All`.
 The rest of the configuration depends on your needs.